Checklist for taking a panorama using the DJI RS4 Mini gimbal + Sony

 using bottom-left icon).

-- Tap White Button to take single shot (this records horizon and
+- Tap White Button to take single shot (this records POI and also

 - Press camera AE Lock toggle button (according to camera setup

-– C1 if set up for ZV-E10 II) to lock exposure; ‘*’ at bottom right
+– C1 usually) to lock exposure; ‘*’ at bottom right confirms.
+NB

 Take panorama

-- Set two opposite corners for panorama by touching corner and drag
+- Set panorama bounds: touch two opposite corners and for each corner

-- Press white button to start panorama imaging (if it doesn’t start,
+- Press white button to start panorama imaging.

 When done:

-- Turn off RS4 Mini: about a 1-sec press & release.
+- Turn off RS4 Mini: about a 1-sec press & release (gimbal

 - Unplug USB↔USB cable from camera.